docknetwork/sdk/tutorials/src/concepts_did.md

 is referred to using its `id` in `authentication` and `assertionMethod` sections.
 The above document states that the DID `did:dock:5CEdyZkZnALDdCAp7crTRiaCq6KViprTM6kHUQCD8X6VqGPW` authenticates with public key under `publicKey` and also when it attests to some fact (becomes issuer), it uses that key.
+Another thing to keep in mind is that the keys associated with the Dock DID are independent of the keys used to send the transaction on chain and pay fees.
+Eg. Alice might not have any tokens to write anything on chain but can still create a DID and corresponding key and ask Bob who has tokens to register the DID on chain.
+Even though Bob wrote the DID on chain, he cannot update or remove it since only Alice has the keys associated with that DID.
+Similarly, when Alice wants to update the DID (public key or controller), it can create the update, sign it and send it to Carol this time to send the update on chain.